astropy/astropy-APEs/APE23.rst

 * Unintuitive dependencies should ideally never be optional.
 In cases where the depedency is large or tricky to install on some platforms, it could at least be made required on some platforms, but such platform-dependent dependencies should be minimized as much as possible.
-If a dependency is actually required for a lot of functionality in astropy but is not easy for users to install, it may be better to investigate whether other dependencies could be used instead.
+It should be first demonstrated that there is a real issue with installing the dependency on some platforms and that this will actually impact users in practice.
+If a dependency is actually required for a lot of functionality in astropy but is not easy for a non-negligeable fraction of users to install, it may be better to investigate whether other dependencies could be used instead.

 Minimal installations of astropy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^